 Poll workers (aka Precinct Election Officials) play a critical role in our democracy by operating the many hundreds of polling locations throughout Ohio.
 For democracy to prevail, it is essential that poll workers understand and abide by election rules and procedures as defined by the Ohio Revised Code.
 It is also essential that there are enough workers to adequately staff the polls and that Democrat and Republican affiliations are evenly represented.

 Better educated and equipped poll workers help to ensure that each voter’s experience is a positive one!

 Poll Observers are recruited by either a political party or a group of candidates.
 Their primary function is to observe at the polls and report their findings to the party or candidates.
-They are not allowed to interact with the poll workers or voters and can not stop illegal activity or questionable conduct from occurring.
-In our opinion, the more effective role on Election Day is that of the poll worker not the poll observer.
+They are not allowed to interact with the poll workers or voters and can not stop the illegal activity or questionable conduct from occurring.
+In our opinion, the more effective role on Election Day is that of the poll worker, not the poll observer.
 Therefore, Ohio VIP does not have a poll observer program at this time.